Carl Weathers, Apollo Creed In Rocky Films, Dies At 76 - UrduPoint

 Fellow "Predator" actor and former Minnesota governor Jesse Ventura said the world had lost "an icon."

-"Carl Weathers was a phenomenal talent, a true professional, and a dear friend," he wrote on X, the former Twitter.
+"Carl Weathers was a phenomenal talent, a true professional, and a dear friend," he wrote on X, formerly Twitter.

+Sandler, who posted photographs of the two men working together, called him a "great man."

+"Great dad.
+Great actor.
+Great athlete.
+So much fun to be around always.
+Smart as hell.
+Loyal as hell.
+Funny as hell," he wrote on social media.

 Recent Stories